MarkCDavid/BlockSimSharp/TimeDependenceOnAmountOfZeroesExperiment/results.md

 # Conclusion

-Ration seems to be roughly 16, as you would expect for increasing the "search area" by 4 bits (2^4 = 16).
+Ratio seems to be roughly 16, as you would expect for increasing the "search area" by 4 bits (2^4 = 16).